taylor-abbas/campus_search/README.md

 * search.py: running searches on the indexed data

 #### Project Deployment
-Django based back-end used to deploy the Search engine in the form of a website with comaptible search results on local IITG websites.
-Project is currently being developed under Students' Web Committee (SWC) IIT Guwahati and has a expansive scope.
+Django based back-end used to deploy the Search engine in the form of a website with compatible search results on local IITG websites.
+Project is currently being developed under Students' Web Committee (SWC) IIT Guwahati and has an expansive scope.